List of Wallace & Gromit characters: Feathers McGraw

-Feathers McGraw is the main antagonist in The Wrong Trousers.
-He is a local zoo penguin who pretends to Wallace to be a friendly house guest, but in reality is a criminal mastermind intending to steal an expensive diamond using Wallace's latest invention, The Techno Trousers.
-Upon escaping from the zoo, he manages to successfully pass himself off as a chicken by wearing a red rubber glove on his head.
+Feathers McGraw is a penguin criminal mastermind who is the main antagonist in The Wrong Trousers and Wallace & Gromit: Vengeance Most Fowl.

+In The Wrong Trousers, Feathers McGraw lodges with Wallace to hide from the authorities, intending to steal an expensive blue diamond using Wallace's Techno Trousers.
+He manages to successfully pass himself off as a chicken by wearing a red rubber glove on his head.

+In Vengeance Most Fowl, the criminal penguin, now imprisoned in the town zoo, hacks into Wallace's latest invention, Norbot, to exact revenge on Wallace and Gromit, free himself from the zoo and ultimately steal the blue diamond.
+He manages to escape into Yorkshire on a train, but is cheated out of the diamond by Gromit.
+Following his escape, he remains at large and wanted by the police.

-Feathers also returns as the antagonist in the 2003 video game, Wallace & Gromit in Project Zoo where he has escaped from the zoo, then plans to kidnap the animals and turn the Zoo into a diamond mine.
-A poster of Feathers can be seen in A Matter of Loaf and Death right before Piella Bakewell enters the local zoo, indicating that he has once again escaped.
+In A Close Shave, an inscription on the wall of the prison cell holding Gromit indicates that Feathers had previously been there.
+Feathers also features in the 2003 video game, Wallace & Gromit in Project Zoo where he has taken over the zoo, then plans to enslave the animals and turn the Zoo into a diamond mine.
+A poster of Feathers can be seen in A Matter of Loaf and Death right before Piella Bakewell enters the local zoo, maybe indicating that he has once again escaped.
+Feathers makes a cameo at the end of Chicken Run: Dawn of the Nugget, appearing alongside Ginger and the rest of her flock.

-His name is featured on the back of a newspaper following his capture in The Wrong Trousers.
+In February 2025, a 4 feet (1.2 meters) bronze statue of Feathers was unveiled in creator Nick Park's home city of Preston, located close to a bronze Wallace and Gromit bench at the Covered Market.

 Introduced in A Close Shave

 Shaun the Sheep

 Shaun (voiced by Justin Fletcher) is a sheep who first appears in A Close Shave.
-At first he was a stray sheep who belonged to Preston but broke free of the truck containing him.
+At first he was a stray lamb who was being transported by Preston but broke free of the truck containing him.
 He unintentionally barges into Wallace and Gromit's house and is occasionally seen in some of their antics.
-He is sometimes seen wearing a sweater which was given to him after his wool was shaved.
+After his wool was accidentally shaved and knitted into a tiny sweater by one on Wallace's inventions, he is seen throughout the rest of the film wearing it to keep warm.